Introduction

 The initial management for all cases of black widow envenomation includes local wound management and tetanus prophylaxis.
 Calcium gluconate and methocarbamol have been shown to be ineffective and are no longer recommended.

-Mild envenomations which include pain at, and directly adjacent to, the wound can be further managed with oral analgesics, as needed.
+Mild envenomations, which include pain at, and directly adjacent to, the wound, can be further managed with oral analgesics, as needed.
 Management of moderate-severe envenomation, presenting as pain at the wound site with radiation and characteristic systemic symptoms, includes the use of opioids for pain management and benzodiazepines for muscle spasm control, as needed.
-Caution is necessary when co-administering opioids and benzodiazepines and hospital observation may be necessary.
+Caution is necessary when co-administering opioids and benzodiazepines, and hospital observation may be necessary.
 Prescribing agents from both classes at discharge is not recommended.

 Black widow spider antivenom is safe and highly effective in most patients.
 It is effective in relieving symptoms, reducing the need for additional therapy, and decreasing admission rates.
 Typically, after administration and a brief period of observation, patients recover fully and can go home without complication.
 However, the antivenom has been associated with several severe allergic reactions that have led to precautionary assessment before antivenom administration.
-Most experts would recommend administration of antivenom to patients without a history of asthma or atopy, whose symptoms are not effectively treated with analgesics.[2][6]
+Most experts would recommend the administration of antivenom to patients without a history of asthma or atopy whose symptoms are not effectively treated with analgesics.[2][6]

 Differential Diagnosis

-The differential for black widow spider envenomation includes bites from other arthropods, as well as other causes of tachycardia, hypertension, muscle spasm, abdominal, back and chest pain.
+The differential for black widow spider envenomation includes bites from other arthropods, as well as other causes of tachycardia, hypertension, muscle spasms, and abdominal, back, and chest pain.
 Other invertebrate envenomations or bites to consider include scorpion stings, as well as those from other spider species, namely the tarantula or brown recluse.
 With regard to abdominal pain, the practitioner must always consider other sources of acute abdominal pain, including but not limited to appendicitis, trauma, or other causes of acute abdominal pain.
-Back pain from muscle spasm or other etiology should be similarly considered.
+Back pain from muscle spasms or other etiology should be similarly considered.
 Regarding chest pain, especially as black widow bites can rarely cause troponin elevation, the practitioner must include acute coronary syndromes or myocarditis on their differential.

 Prognosis